Some of my hard-learned observations and advice as a newbie travel blogger.

 5. Affiliate marketing can be your friend if you choose companies and products targets toward your audience and your niche.

 6. I'm sure all the courses and books out there are fantastic, but (shh!)
 I never read or took one!
-I also learned the hard way, so if you don't want to suffer through it like I did, then just go learn from the awesome Nomadic Matt.
+(I also learned the hard way.)

 7. Grammar and spelling count.
 Always.
 You what doesn't count?
 Word count does not count.
 (Hah.)
 Dwell time counts.